I listen to your heart, city*

 Educated ‘around’ that fateful year 1968, under the sway of Repressive Tolerance by Herbert Marcuse: the students were on the move (occupying the Catholic and State Universities in Milan), as were the workers (1969 witnessed the ‘hot autumn’ for the entire industrial triangle of the north), and so was design, which became radicale and found itself in a state of self-contradiction.

-be a geometer Guido enrolled in 1969 at the Department of Sociology in Trento: a key place and a crucial moment in history, not just of the university, and not just of the Trentino.
+Born in 1947, Milanese, after having studied to be a geometer Guido enrolled in 1969 at the Department of Sociology in Trento: a key place and a crucial moment in history, not just of the university, and not just of the Trentino.
 We are at the outset of the decade of the 1970s, which in Italy – by convention, and not only here – begins with a date that became a slogan, ‘Sessantotto,’ and ends in 1979: in short, the ‘protest years.’
-This time span contained intense experiences for De Zan: he didn’t attend lectures at the university,
+This time span contained intense experiences for De Zan: he didn’t attend lectures at the university, but he worked and studied to pass the exams, approaching the problematic discussion of established social and cultural models, carried along on a tide of experimentation and delving into themes of psychological deviance and inclusion in a sociological perspective.
+A search for new balances.

-the Communist Party (Festa de l’Unità) or extra-parliamentary gatherings.
+Already at the time, as an autodidact, he offered his very early creations at the by-now legendary alternative markets, during the festivals of the Communist Party (Festa de l’Unità) or extra-parliamentary gatherings.
 He made “simple things,” he recalls, leather bags, small useful objects, personal adornments.
 He was attracted by handiwork, manual skills.
-And if “the distinguishing mark of man is the hand,” as George Orwell wrote, “the instrument with which he does all his mischief,” for Guido – and others (!) – we might add that the hand can also be used to
+And if “the distinguishing mark of man is the hand,” as George Orwell wrote, “the instrument with which he does all his mischief,” for Guido – and others (!) – we might add that the hand can also be used to do good and even beautiful things.
+Immanuel Kant called it “the window on to the mind.”
+Precisely the hands enabled Guido to express himself, to narrate and tell about himself, always in terms of the ‘artfully done.’
+Some verses by Eugenio Alberti Schatz focus on the hand, and precisely those of De Zan, in comment-captions published in La mano che guida (2016), accompanying pictures:

 Man’s primary beast is the hand